heydamali/blockchain-developer-bootcamp-final-project/README.md

  - Compile contracts with `truffle compile`
  - Compile and deploy contracts with `truffle migrate --network develop`
  - Run unit tests with `truffle test`, ensure you have Ganache UI running in the background.
- -

 ### User interface

 Follow these steps to run UI:

- - Navigate to the `client` directory
+ - Navigate to the `/client` directory
  - Install all dependencies with `yarn install`
  - Start the application on locally with `yarn start`
  - Open web browser and navigate to  `localhost:3000`